-Inhabits seagrass beds, grassy bays and channels.
+Inhabits seagrass beds, grassy bays and channels, depths of 1-30m (3-100ft).
 An ambush hunter, which moves only when disturbed.
 It hosts algal and diatom growth on its body, which is thought to enhance its camouflaging capability.

 Has numerous venomous spines: 12 Dorsal, 1 on each pelvic fin and 3 on the anal fin.
 Wounds inflicted are extremely painful, but not fatal.

 Oviparous egg layers.
 Eggs and larvae are pelagic.